VorGeo/cng-onboarding/README.md

 ## Viewing

-The tutorials can be viewed at: [vorgeo.github.io/cng-onboarding/](https://vorgeo.github.io/cng-onboarding/)
+The tutorials are hosted as static webpages on the website: [vorgeo.github.io/cng-onboarding/](https://vorgeo.github.io/cng-onboarding/)
+To browse through the available tutorials, use the navigation menu on the left side.

 ## Executing